The Case for Mandatory Partner Retirement

 By Gary Adamson, CPA

-One of the topics of conversation, especially in this environment, is whether the firm has a mandatory retirement age in its partner agreements.
-And if they do, how does the process work, what is the definition of retirement, what is the right age, what about employment after retirement, etc.
+One of the topics of conversation, especially in this environment, is whether firms have a mandatory retirement age in their partner agreements.
+If they do, how does the process work, what is the definition of retirement, what is the right age, and what about employment after retirement, etc.

-It is almost counter intuitive that firms would want mandatory retirement ages in their agreements when they are struggling with how to replace their partner ranks.
-But, the right answer is that you need to do both in a healthy firm – both control and manage retirements – and, at the same time, have the horses in place to succeed those retiring partners.
+It is almost counterintuitive firms would want mandatory retirement ages in their agreements when they are struggling with how to replace their partner ranks.
+But, the right answer is that you need to do both in a healthy firm – both control and manage retirements.
+At the same time, you must have horses in place to succeed those retiring partners.

 Set the date.
 The firm needs to control the retirement dates of the partners.
 In other words, there should be a required age in the partner agreements when the partner will retire.
-There is neither mystery nor uncertainty.
+There is no mystery or uncertainty.
 Everyone knows the date.

 We know when we need to begin dealing with client transition and planning for the event.
 We can build in a process and a schedule to make sure we do it right!
-Contrast that with letting each partner tell us (when or if they feel like it) when they want to go.
+Contrast that with letting each partner tell us (when or if they feel like it) when he or she wants to go.

-At this point, I need to define what I mean by "retirement."
-It is the date when the partner's ownership interest is redeemed, and the partner has transitioned his or her partner responsibilities and no longer functions in the firm as a partner with partner responsibilities and relationships.
+At this point I need to define what I mean by "retirement."
+It is the date when a partner's ownership interest is redeemed and the partner has transitioned his or her partner responsibilities and no longer functions in the firm as a partner with partner responsibilities and relationships.

 What is the right age for a required retirement?
 The age itself is not as important as having the date.
 There are a lot of firms that use age sixty-five, but there has been quite a bit of movement in the profession in recent years to extend that.
 In the '80s and '90s, the required age was trending downward to, in some cases, the low sixties or even fifties.
-But what I see today is that firms are back to age sixty-five and beyond to, in some cases, age seventy.
+But what I see today is that firms are back to age sixty-five and beyond.
 I consulted with a firm recently that was using age sixty-eight.
-Remember that it is the fact that you stipulate a date that is important, not the date itself.
+Remember it is the fact that you stipulate a date that is important, not the date itself.
 Also, remember that the firm can always extend the date for a high-energy, high-output partner, but it is very difficult to reduce it for a partner for whom it is time to go.

 Client transition.
 If you have the required date nailed down, how do you plan as the date approaches?
 Assuming that, as in most firms, you have an unfunded retirement benefit that the firm will be paying to the retired partner, the asset that you will use to pay that is the partner's client base.
 If you don't retain those clients, how will you pay that retirement benefit?
-You won't!
+You will not!
 The transition and retention of those clients must be part of the plan, and progressive firms are requiring that a transition plan be completed by the retiring partner to receive full retirement benefits.
-This transition process is a difficult thing for most partners to do as it means giving up relationships that are in many cases very personal.
-But, done well and timely, it is the best insurance a retiring partner has they will receive those unfunded retirement payments down the road.
+This transition process is a difficult thing for most partners to do as it means giving up relationships that are often quite personal.
+But, done well and timely, it is the best insurance retiring partners have that they will receive those unfunded retirement payments down the road.

 Post-retirement employment.
 As the retirement date approaches, the retiring partner should have less and less to do as other partners and staff in the firm assume the client responsibilities.
 When the retirement date arrives, the retiring partner should be able to truly retire from the firm and leave.
 But that rarely happens.
-Most firms and most retired partners will continue some form of employment, post-retirement.
-Here is the key: the continued employment should be for specific and defined duties, such as review work, bringing in new clients, special projects, etc.; it is generally on a part-time schedule; and it is at the option of the firm.
-It is not continuing to do what you were doing – serving clients in a partner capacity!
+Most firms and most retired partners will continue some form of employment after retirement.
+Here is the key: continued employment should be for specific, defined duties, such as review work, bringing in new clients, special projects, etc. Post-retirement work is generally on a part-time basis, and it is at the option of the firm.
+It is not continuing to do what the partner was doing – serving clients in a partner capacity!